shitu13/DSA-Practice/README.md

 ### LeetCode

 [LeetCode](https://leetcode.com/) is a popular online platform for coding practice.
 It offers a variety of problems categorized by difficulty and topic.
-Our solutions for LeetCode problems can be found in the [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Array).
+My solutions for LeetCode problems can be found in the [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Array).

 ### Codeforces